 Can this recipe be made gluten free?

 Yes!
-If you want to make this recipe gluten free, you can use chickpea pasta instead of classic pasta- just be sure to adjust your cooking time accordingly.
+If you want to make this recipe gluten free, you can use gluten free or chickpea pasta instead of classic pasta- just be sure to adjust your cooking time accordingly.
 You'll also need to omit the flour, and use a cornstarch slurry to thicken the sauce at the very end of cooking.
 To do so, mix 1 tablespoon cornstarch and 1 tablespoon water until well combined and lump-free, and stir it into the finished pasta.

 More One Pot Recipes